OhadRevah/openshift-python-wrapper/tests/compute/ssp/supported_os/common_templates/README.md

 This repository contains CNV VM tests.
 VM creation is done using CNV common templates.

-- Current tests cover RHEL and Windows.
+- Current tests cover RHEL, Fedora and Windows.
 - The tests can only be executed on downstream as http_server is not available for upstream.
 - Windows tests can be executed on bare metal only, as Windows VMs run slow on nested visualization.